-Daimler Truck and the Volvo Group have presented the strategy for their fuel cell joint venture Cellcentric, which was founded on 1 March 2021.
-For this purpose, the company plans to establish one of the largest series productions of fuel cell systems in Europe.
+Daimler Truck and the Volvo Group have presented the fuel cell joint venture strategy, Cellcentric, founded on 1 March 2021.
+For this purpose, the company plans to establish one of the largest series production of fuel cell systems in Europe.

 On the way to large-scale production, pre-series production is being prepared in Esslingen, Germany.
 At present, the fuel cell systems are still in the prototype stage, but Daimler says production will also be ramped up here.
-In about three years, customer trials of fuel cell trucks are to begin with pre-series systems.
-In the second half of the decade, after the start of fuel cell production planned for 2025, it should be possible to put fuel cell trucks into series production.
+In about three years, customer trials of fuel cell trucks will begin with pre-series systems.
+Then, in the second half of the decade, after the start of fuel cell production planned for 2025, it should be possible to put fuel cell trucks into series production.

-Within the framework of Cellcentric, the fuel cells will be developed, but no joint vehicle development or even production will take place.
+Within the framework of Cellcentric, the fuel cells will be developed, but no joint vehicle development or even production will occur.
 “We want to let the customer decide which trucks are better – Mercedes and Freightliner or Volvo and Renault,” says Daimler Truck CEO Martin Daum.
 “We are only working together on the heart of the powertrain.”
-With a smile, he added: “The question of which trucks are better is one of the few points on which I disagree with Martin Lundstedt.”
+Then, with a smile, he added: “The question of which trucks are better is one of the few points on which I disagree with Martin Lundstedt.”

 Earlier, Daum had stressed that Daimler and Volvo Group would share the same core assumptions on powertrain technology.
 “That’s why things quickly became concrete when Martin Lundstedt and I first exchanged visions about a year and a half ago,” Daum said.

 Daimler and Volvo will focus on battery and fuel cell simultaneously